tpuranik/ConveyorBeltProvocationProjectScripts/README.md

 Task Information:
 During this task designed by Nicole Provenza in the Borton Lab, a distress-inducing object sits on a conveyor belt that comes closer and farther away from the participant with OCD.
 The participant rates their distress level at multiple points of the task.

-1. Conveyor Belt Rotary Encoder
+1. Conveyor Belt Rotary Encoder:
 Information for the conveyor belt position, the distress ratings by the participants, and the timings were captured by two rotary encoders.
 Order to Execute code:
-1) Conveyorbelt1
+a) Conveyorbelt1
-2) Conveyorbelt2
+b) Conveyorbelt2
-3) Conveyorbelt3
+c) Conveyorbelt3
-4) Conveyorbelt4
+d) Conveyorbelt4

 2. Conveyor Belt Behavior Analysis
 Visual analysis to understand patient response to task.